Israel: the war over status quo

 I must separate out a few things.
 This was in no way surprising to us.
 The accusations of corruption thrown at Netanyahu are old, the first one dates from 2016.
 Nothing new.
 What is more, the people who voted for him bought the myth that he was being prosecuted for his beliefs and that he represented the underprivileged people of Israel, Mizrachi.
 Jews of Arab origin who were once excluded from power by white Ashkenazi elites.
 We have a history of similar cases: Arje Deri, Bibi’s chief advisor and supporter, was convicted in 1999 of bribery, fraud, and breach of trust; he received a three-year prison sentence, and it changed nothing.
 His Shas party did not lose any voters because of this.
 He later became its leader.

-It is the same with Netanyahu; he is the most powerful politician in Israel in the last 30 years.
+It is the same with Netanyahu; he is the most powerful politician in Israel in the past 30 years.
 In the polls he was one place ahead, one place behind.
 No one was really surprised here.
 Very vital are his problems with the law.
-Since they started, Netanyahu has become increasingly dependent on these far-right parties, because any coalition with the centrist parties has disappeared from the horizon.
+Since they started, Netanyahu has become increasingly dependent on these far-right parties because any coalition with the centrist parties has disappeared from the horizon.
 So, he must rely on them.
-And they want to annex all the land and drive out the Palestinians, organising, in short, a new Nakba, so for them it was OK he is corrupt.
+And they want to annex all the land and drive out the Palestinians, organising, in short, a new Nakba, so for them, it was OK he is corrupt.
 With their vision of a new Israel, it is nothing.

 There is also talk of more frequent invocation of the Halacha judicial tradition in the Israeli legal system, the creation of armed citizen militias, the revocation of citizenship from people accused of terrorism….